Target Corporation: Diversity

+Brian Cornell publicly stated that the commitment to programs at Target to support diversity, equity and inclusion following the murder of George Floyd by police in Minneapolis.
+He stated “I recognize that it’s time to take it to another level, and that as CEOs, we have to be the company’s head of diversity and inclusion."
+One of the created programs intended to help Black entrepreneurs develop, test, and scale products to sell at mass retailers promised to spend more than $2 billion with Black-owned businesses by 2025.

+In 2025, Target announced an abrupt change to these policies following an executive order from President Trump ordering a dismantling of the federal government’s diversity and inclusion programs.
+Target announced a halt to many programs designed to increase diversity equity and inclusion at Target.
+The company also said it would no longer participate in external diversity surveys, including the Human Rights Campaign’s Corporate Equality Index.

+Following Target's statement to roll back on equitable hiring practices, Twin Cities Pride announced Target would no longer be participating in the 2025 Pride Festival.

 Philanthropy

 Target is consistently ranked as one of the most philanthropic companies in the US.
 It ranked No. 22 in Fortune magazine's "World's Most Admired Companies" for 2010, largely in part to the donation efforts of the company as a whole.
 According to a November 2005 Forbes article, it ranked as the highest cash-giving company in America in percentage of income given (2.1%).
 Target donates around 5 percent of its pre-tax operating profit; it gives over $3 million a week (up from $2 million in years prior) to the communities in which it operates.
 It also gives a percentage of charges from its Target Visa to schools designated by the cardholders.
 To date, Target has given over $150 million to schools across the United States through this program.

 Further evidence of Target's philanthropy can be found in the Target House complex in Memphis, Tennessee, a long-term housing solution for families of patients at the city's St. Jude Children's Research Hospital.
 The corporation led the way with more than $27 million in donations, which made available 96 fully furnished apartments for families needing to stay at St. Jude over 90 days.

 Target has a no-solicitation rule at its properties, as it seeks to provide a "distraction-free shopping experience for its guests."
 Exemptions to this policy were previously made for the Salvation Army red kettles and bell-ringers outside Target stores during the holidays through Christmas.
 In 2004, however, Target asked the organization to explore alternate methods to partner with Target.
 Target donates to local Salvation Army chapters through its grant program and annually to the United Way of America (the Salvation Army is a member of the United Way coalition).